 Sustainability of Green Cement

-Green cement is an essential component in contributing to the sustainability of the construction industry..
+Green cement is an essential component in contributing to the sustainability of the construction industry.
 It allows for up to 85% reduction in the amount of CO₂ emitted at production, considered very important in dealing with climate change.
-By recycling waste materials, green cement reduces the need for mining and quarrying raw materials, such as limestone.
-In the future, there will be more and more people and companies that will want to take responsibility for building scientifically; they require green cement for construction.
+By recycling waste materials, it reduces the need for mining and quarrying raw materials, such as limestone.
+In the future, there will be more and more people and companies that will want to take responsibility for building scientifically; they require it for construction.

 Conclusion

 Green cement is really innovative and much more eco-friendly compared to standard ones.
-Due to the inclusion of more recycled materials and more energy-efficient ways of production, green cement contributes to a reduction of CO₂ emissions, which are harmful to the Earth, thus lowering the general environmental impact of construction.
-As technology advances, the acceptance and adoption of green cement are expected to increase, thus helping to leave the construction industry cleaner and more sustainable for the next generation.
+Due to the inclusion of more recycled materials and more energy-efficient ways of production, it contributes to a reduction of CO₂ emissions, which are harmful to the Earth, thus lowering the general environmental impact of construction.
+As technology advances, the acceptance and adoption are expected to increase, thus helping to leave the construction industry cleaner and more sustainable for the next generation.